 Public Way Use

 The BACP Public Way Use permitting web portal includes tutorials on how to create an account and claim a permit.
 Additionally, please visit this page for more information on how to obtain a sidewalk cafe permit.
 Businesses that require a public way use permit but are licensed through a unit of government other than the City of Chicago can create a public way use permit account by filling out a Business Information Sheet and submitting it as part of the permit application.

-Hardcopy invoices for annual permit fees will no longer be mailed; all future invoices will instead be emailed and communicated through this new portal.
-As always, failure to pay permit fees or outstanding debt in a timely manner may result in penalties, including holds placed on the permittee’s business license(s).
+Invoices are emailed and communicated through the permitting portal.
+Failure to pay permit fees or outstanding debt in a timely manner may result in penalties, including holds placed on the permittee’s business license account.

 For public way use inquiries, email BACP’s Public Way Use division at firstname.lastname@example.org